Next Digital shares halted, jailed owner Lai pleads guilty to illegal HK assembly | Business

 Next Digital shares halted, jailed owner Lai pleads guilty to illegal HK assembly

 Next Digital Ltd shares were suspended on Monday after authorities froze assets of its jailed owner Jimmy Lai under a new national security law in Hong Kong, while the tycoon pleaded guilty to taking part in an illegal protest in October 2019.
-The shares will remain on a trading halt ahead of a company announcement regarding the freeze in Lai's assets, including his majority stake in the pro-democracy media publisher, Next Digital said.
+The shares will stay suspended ahead of an announcement by the company about the frozen assets, including Lai's majority stake in the pro-democracy media publisher, Next Digital said.

-The move against Lai's assets has raised worries about the future of Next Digital, which he has been keeping afloat with loans, although the company's CEO has said that the frozen assets have no link with its bank accounts.
+The move against the Lai's assets has further raised worries about freedom of media and the future of Next Digital, which Lai has been keeping afloat with loans.
+Next Digital CEO has, however, sough to allay investor concerns saying the frozen assets have no link with the company's bank accounts.
 Given this is the first time a listed firm has been targeted under the new security law imposed by China in 2020, it also fuels concerns about the broader investment environment in the Asian financial hub.

+Freezing Lai's assets was an important measure aimed at preventing more crimes, Secretary for Security John Lee said, declining to give more details citing ongoing legal procedures.
+"It is illegal activities we are dealing with, not press work," the Hong Kong official told reporters.

 Lai, a democracy activist and staunch Beijing critic, was sentenced to 14 months in prison for taking part in unauthorised assemblies during anti-government protests in Hong Kong in 2019, and is among the most high profile arrests made under the security law.
 He faces three alleged charges under the new law, including collusion with a foreign country.
 Lai and nine other activists pleaded guilty in the District Court to charges of organising an unauthorised assembly on Oct.
 1, 2019, China's national day, as a trial began on Monday.